-There's one health hazard on our top 10 list that in one way or another can contribute to most of the other nine: obesity.
+One health hazard on our top 10 list can, in one way or another, contribute to most of the other nine: obesity.

 Goldstein says insurance companies calculate an applicant's body mass index, or BMI, when determining their risk class.

 "We certainly consider obesity as a health condition," she says.
 "Some individuals who get very, very heavy could end up having rated (substandard) policies.
 Individuals who are very morbidly obese might not even be insurable."

 Obesity isn't the only weight-related health concern.
 "Likewise, people who are underweight, malnourished, that is also a health condition," Goldstein says.